 Brunel is proud to support the British Council Scholarship for Women in STEM.
-For 2021 we are offering eight fully funded scholarships for female students from the South Asia region (eligible countries only) as part of the British Council Scholarship for Women in STEM.
+For 2023 we are offering five fully funded scholarships for female students from the Americas region (eligible countries only, see below) as part of the British Council Scholarship for Women in STEM.

 We are looking for women with a background in STEM (science, technology, engineering and mathematics) who can demonstrate their need for financial support and who wish to inspire future generations of women to pursue careers in STEM.